 The short answer to all the queries above is no, unless you make two moves.

 1) Sign a personal injury endorsement on your homeowners policy.
 You are covered this way, it is important to note, only if the act of slander and libel was unintentional.
 In other words, if you set out to write or say something antagonistic -- this is not the way to go.
 Any statement made in the course of business or performing ones profession i.e. freelance writing would be excluded

 Additionally, personal injury coverage is an extension of liability coverage which is not a on-the-premises-only coverage.
 You may still be covered if the offending statements were made off site.

-2) Take out an umbrella policy on top of your home insurance policy.
+2) Take out an [umbrella policy] (http://coverhound.com/insurance-learning-center/what-is-umbrella-insurance-and-do-you-need-it) on top of your home insurance policy.

 Umbrella coverage would need to be purchased after adding the personal injury endorsement onto the homeowners policy, since the homeowners policy coverage would apply first and the umbrella policy would only pay loss in excess.
 Also they would need to verify that the umbrella coverage does actually cover personal injury as not all do.

 Umbrella liability actually covers a lot more than slander and libel; it can also provide financial protection against defamation of character, wrongful imprisonment, invasion of privacy and defamation of character taking place in your home.
 Such a policy can also help cover your defense costs in the case of a lawsuit.

 If you do not actually own a home, you still need to purchase a renters policy(homeowners form 4 or HO4) to provide the underlying limits essentially the umbrella's deductible, which is usually $500K.